yozkiyokly/gpromParser_task/README.md

-# Exim Maillog parser with DBstorage and rapid analisys abilities
+# Exim Maillog parser with DBstorage and rapid mailbomb tracking\analisys abilities
 Perl CGI script index.pl parsing an EXIM  maillog file (see specs. https://www.exim.org/exim-html-3.20/doc/html/spec_51.html) and pushes divided data to database.
 We  use two tables: InnoDB (message) and MEMORY (log).
 InnoDB is used just for keeping data for case of SQLserver crash or reboot.
 There is ability to restore MEMORY table from innoDB table in any time.